tomsaleeba/ergoslab/README.md

 GitHub repo for the generated Gerber files.
 You probably want the most recent version.

+If you need to generate your own gerbers, see [how to turn the master PCB into the 3 generated PCBs](#generating-3-layers-of-sandwich-case) and then [how to generate gerbers](#generating-gerbers).

 # Parts list
 ## Parts you'll have to find yourself
   - 2x top PCBs (optional if you're happy with PCB mount; untested)